Last time we looked at the “awareness” part of what you are.

 You could say that outward feeling is blindly committed to demonstrating agreeableness at all costs; where inward feeling understands exactly how agreeableness’s amicable aims should best be achieved.

 Outward feelers are hyper-agreeable, which can be a problem when it leads to continually passing up opportunities for success and personal development because you always put others’ needs and goals ahead of your own.

-So, to inward feelers, outward feeling can appear shallow, contrived, showy, arrogant, and most of all fake—perhaps like a politician who acts genuine and kind, but always for some hidden ulterior purpose.
+So, to inward feelers, outward feeling can appear shallow, contrived, showy, and arrogant—perhaps like a politician who acts genuine and kind, but always for some hidden ulterior purpose.

 That’s because when inward feelers see outward feeling at work, they know the outward feelers are not being true to themselves and their own values.

-On the other hand, outward feelers tend to see inward feelers as overly closed off and unhelpful in the goal forcing a happy rapport.
+On the other hand, outward feelers tend to see inward feelers as overly closed off and unhelpful in their goal forcing a happy rapport.

 But the difference is really only one of style or tact.